-Whytecliff Park is located along the scenic shores of Howe Sound in West Vancouver.
-This Park is a natural marine sanctuary, home to over 200 marine animal species, and is a popular destination for scuba divers.
+Whytecliff Park is located along the scenic shores of Howe Sound and just west of Horseshoe Bay in West Vancouver.
+This beautiful corner of Howe Sound has a rugged coastline and spectacular views of colourful mountains and passing boats.
+This Park is a natural marine sanctuary, home to over 200 marine animal species, and the waters off the park are famous for scuba divers.
 There is a swimming beach, which is great fun for kids when the ferry waves come ashore.
 You’ll also find a playground, picnic spots, and tennis courts in the 15+ hectare park.

 The best time to visit Whytecliff Park is at low tide, when you can explore the beach and hike to Whyte Island which is only accessible at low tide.
 From the top of the island you’ll enjoy the stunning view if Howe Sound and the surrounding area.
 Be sure to keep an eye on the tide, so you have a dry path back to the beach.